Mihnea III: Ancestry claims

 However, the lack of contemporary evidence makes it hard to pinpoint his true ancestry.

 Descendants

-He had one son, Martin, who served as a general in the army of George Ducas.
+There is no confirmed historical evidence regarding the descendants of Mihnea III Radu.
+Some genealogical sources have speculated that he may have had a son, but these claims are not supported by primary documents.

 Biography

 Early life

 According to a Turkish traveller, Mihnea was raised in the Greek community of Istanbul.
 He was a good friend of Grand Vizier Kenan Pasha and his wife, and his status was reportedly comparable to that of an adopted son.

 Rise to power

 In July 1653, Mihnea was probably behind an assassination attempt on Matei Basarab's life.

 On 29 January 1658, Mihnea swore allegiance to Ottoman Sultan Mehmed IV.

 A little over a month later, Ottoman troops invaded Wallachia and overthrew then-voivode Constantin Șerban, installing the more compliant Radu in his place on 5 March 1658.

 Death

 Mihnea most likely died on April 5, 1660, the day after attending a banquet in Sătmar hosted by Constantin Șerban.